*Company Home Page Click Here

 every scan is also calibrated to ensure the highest accuracy for every project.

-How are the parts fixtured during the scan?
+How are the parts fixtured during the CT scan?

 Since parts are scanned in a Free State environment and reference planes are not needed for the scan itself, most fixturing is performed with Styrofoam.